AyoubCoding21/vimrc/README.md

 vim
 ```

-Boom, Well for me It took me around 9 minutes to finish, I hope it didn't take that long for you, But here you have it, You setted up NVix on Vim.
+Boom, Well for me It took me around 9 minutes to finish depending on your Internet connection, I hope it didn't take that long for you, But here you have it, You setted up NVix on Vim.

 ***Attention !!!!*** : If the coc.nvim installation when you open vim does errors, just close and reopen vim, And do like that, until everything is installed.